Horace Burrell: 1998 World Cup campaign

 On the field, Captain wanted the strongest team.
 He said the Reggae Boyz were the only earner among national teams and used it as the thrust for the nation's football.
 For the 1998 Road to France campaign, he went to Brazil for René Simões, a coach also remembered for the famous inscription on his shirt, ‘Jesus Saves’.
 Burrell then found creative ways of bringing back the country's best footballers who were on contract overseas at the time, such as Walter Boyd, Wolde Harris, Paul Young, Altimont Butler, Anthony ‘Bingy’ McCreath, Fabian Davis, and Paul Isaacs to play for the national team.
 Later, Peter Cargill and one of the 1993 Gold Cup heroes, Paul ‘Tegat’ Davis, joined the team after returning from professional stints in Israel.
 The plan, importantly, needed money and matches for practice and success.
 This came with international games at the National Stadium, mainly, and they fostered a spirit of endearment towards the Boyz.
 With all combined, the team gained momentum to even win football's Best Mover of the Year Award, in 1996, on its journey to the ultimate stage, the World Cup Finals.
 Under The Captain's leadership, Jamaica also qualified for three FIFA Youth World Cup tournaments: Under-17, New Zealand 1999; Under-20, Argentina 2001; and Under-17, Mexico 2011.
 After being elected to office in 1994, Burrell was instrumental in leading the Reggae Boyz to the 1998 World Cup in France, making Jamaica the first English-speaking Caribbean country to qualify for the FIFA World Cup.

 He received Jamaica's fourth highest national honor, the Commander of the Order of Distinction (CD) in 1998.
 He also received the highest award, Order of Merit, from the world football governing body, FIFA, in 2000 for his outstanding leadership skills in piloting the Jamaica Football team to the World Cup.
 A number of countries were said to have adopted the Jamaican model of development in their quest for World Cup Final qualification due to their success.

 FIFA ban

 On 14 October 2011, the FIFA Ethics Committee, banned Horace Burrell for a period of six months because he was involved in the Caribbean Football Union corruption scandal.
-The Ethics Committee suspended three months of the ban, subject to a probationary period of two years, and Burrell was cleared of all charges.
+The Ethics Committee suspended three months of the ban, subject to a probationary period of two years.

 Personal life

 Burrell had four children, one of whom, Tahj, predeceased him.

-He served as President of the Jamaica Football Federation between 1994 and 2003, and from 2007 until his death.
-In addition to his presidency of JFF, he was the Senior Vice President of CONCACAF and a former Vice President of the CFU and served as a member of the FIFA Disciplinary Committee and as a Vice President of the Jamaica Olympic Association.

 Burrell was the founder of the restaurant chain The Captain's Bakery and Grill, in 1995, as well as Captain's Aviation Services in 2008.